DakobedBard/dsi-spark/individual.md

 ###1.
 RDD and Spark Basics

-1. Before you start using PySpark, you need a `SparkContext`.
+1. Initiate a `SparkContext`.
 A `SparkContext` specifies where your cluster is, i.e. the resources for all your distributed computation.
 Specify your `SparkContext` as follows.